Steady Growth in a Variety of Industries for Public Administration

 - Manager or advocate for a non-profit organization

-Jobs in public administration are found in a variety of industries, including local and state governments, the federal government, educational institutions, the private sector, nonprofit organizations and non-governmental organizations (NGOs).
-Government administration jobs are typically the most highly sought after by MPA graduates thanks to competitive starting salaries, comprehensive federal government employee benefits and the large number of agencies that employ public administrators.
+Public administration jobs are found in a variety of industries, including local and state governments, the federal government, educational institutions, the private sector, nonprofit organizations and non-governmental organizations (NGOs).
+Government positions are typically the most highly sought after public administration careers by MPA graduates, thanks to competitive starting salaries, comprehensive federal government employee benefits and the large number of agencies that employ public administrators.
 The governmental agencies offering jobs for MPA graduates include: